It felt like a great ray of hope when on Saturday evening, Feb. 2nd, over 170 people showed up to discuss hunger, extreme poverty, and acronyms.

 The panel discussion and a further hour of comments and questions from the floor was of an unusually high quality.
 (We hope to post excerpts soon.)
 The energy and commitment evident in the forum and in conversations around our resource table felt like a ray of hope.
 Reduce poverty by one half?
 We can do this!

-contact LPF.
+For help with a forum or offering of letters on hunger, please contact LPF.
 For more information on the MDGs see LPF's discussion resource "ONE by ONE" and other hunger and development discussion resources, advocacy updates, web links, etc.